georgedeath/aegis/README.md

 ## Optimisation results

-The results of all optimisation runs can be found in the `results` directory (after results.zip has been expanded).
+The results of all optimisation runs can be found in the `results` directory.
 The notebook [AEGiS_results.ipynb](AEGiS_results.ipynb) shows how to a load all the experimental data and to subsequently plot it.